United Kingdom opt-outs from EU legislation: Schengen Agreement

 The Schengen Agreement abolished border controls between member states.
 The United Kingdom and Ireland received opt-outs from implementing the Schengen acquis when the Treaty of Amsterdam of 1997 incorporated it into the EU treaties, as they were the only EU member states which had not signed the agreement.
 However, the protocol on the Schengen acquis specified that they could request to opt into participating in Schengen measures on a case-by-case basis if they wished, subject to unanimous approval of the other participating states.
 The opt-out has been criticised in the United Kingdom for hampering the United Kingdom's capabilities in stopping transnational crime through the inability to access the Schengen Information System.
 Although the United Kingdom was not part of the Schengen passport-free area, it still used the Schengen Information System, a governmental database used by European countries to store and disseminate information on individuals and property.
 This allowed the UK to exchange information with countries that are a part of the Schengen agreement, often for the sake of liaising over law enforcement.

 The UK formally requested to participate in certain provisions of the Schengen acquis – Title III relating to Police Security and Judicial Cooperation – in 1999, and this was approved by the Council of the European Union on 29 May 2000.
 The United Kingdom's formal participation in the previously approved areas of cooperation was put into effect by a 2004 Council decision that came into effect on 1 January 2005.

-Economic and Monetary Union
+Economic and monetary union

-All member states, other than the United Kingdom and Denmark, have either adopted the euro or are legally bound to do so.
+All member states, other than Denmark and previously the United Kingdom, have either adopted the euro or are legally bound to do so.
 The Maastricht Treaty of 1992 included protocols on the UK and Denmark giving them opt-outs with the right to decide if and when they would join the euro.

 The Labour government of Tony Blair argued that the UK should join the euro, contingent on approval in a referendum, if five economic tests were met.
 However, the assessment of those tests in June 2003 concluded that not all were met.
 The policy of the 2010s coalition government, elected in 2010, was against introducing the euro prior to the 2015 general election.